Manish-GenAI/Deep-Learning-based-Covid-19-Time-Series-Prediction./README.md

   5. **Residual Connections (Backcast − forecast):** Each block removes its backcast from the input before passing to the next block (hierarchical residual).
 - **Strengths:**
   - Interpretable: separate trend vs. seasonality outputs.
-  - State‐of‐the‐art performance on M4/M3 forecasting competitions.
+  - State-of-the-art performance on M4/M3 forecasting competitions.
   - Fast to train; uses simple fully connected layers and ReLU.
 - **Limitations:**
   - Requires careful choice of stack depth and width.